Self-reinforcing feedback cycles and Weinberg’s psychotherapy

 Consider how this relates to my client Zed and the cyclic intervention.

-Here is a brief overview of the cyclic dynamic that emerged during the session with Zed.
+Here is a brief overview of the self-reinforcing feedback cycle that emerged during my example counselling session with client Zed.

-- Increase the damage caused by his gambling, including losing money and the respect at home and at work, which tended to
+• the more money you lose and the less respect you get at home and at work, so

-The method for generating and using the cyclic intervention is critical; the linked page describes the counselling session.
+The method for generating and using the cyclic intervention is critical: the page describing the example counselling session details this.

 Zed’s amplifying cycle linking his (1) need for respect, (2) gambling, and (3) damage has the same pattern as Jack’s cycle linking his (1) dread of being held in contempt, (2) his defensiveness, and (3) the damage.
-Both men also had amplifying feedback cycles linking their choices to act and their habits’ motivations.

 Zed’s possible dread of being defective.